-- Changes the definition of "juvenile" to include any individual under 20 years of age who is not subject to adult court. - Changes the procedural jurisdiction of Washington State juvenile courts from 8 through 17 years to 13 through 19 years such that: - Juveniles under 13 years of age are considered legally incapable of committing a crime.
+- Changes the procedural jurisdiction of Washington State juvenile courts from 8 through 17 years to 13 through 19 years such that: - Juveniles under 13 years of age are considered legally incapable of committing a crime.
 Except, juveniles 8 through 12 years of age (i.e., under 13 years of age) may be prosecuted in cases where the juvenile is alleged of Murder 1 or Murder 2 and the prosecution can present proof and evidence that a juvenile has sufficient capacity to understand that the act or neglect was wrong.
-Juveniles under 13 years of age may not be prosecuted for other crimes. - o Juveniles aged 13 through 19 years (i.e., under 20 years of age) who are alleged of committing a crime are in the jurisdiction of juvenile court. - Retains legislation extending juvenile court jurisdiction to age 25 for the purposes of sentencing, and raises the maximum age of confinement in Juvenile Rehabilitation to age 21 years for juveniles adjudicated in juvenile court for crimes committed at age 18 and to age 22 years for juveniles adjudicated in juvenile court for crimes committed at age 19.
+Juveniles under 13 years of age may not be prosecuted for other crimes. - o Juveniles aged 13 through 19 years (i.e., under 20 years of age) who are alleged of committing a crime are in the jurisdiction of juvenile court. - Establishes a phased approach to change the definition of "juvenile".
+Effective July 1, 2022, a "juvenile" includes any individual under 19 years of age who is not subject to adult court.
+Effective July 1, 2024, a "juvenile" includes any individual under 20 years of age who is not subject to adult court. - Allows counties to increase the age of juvenile court jurisdiction sooner than the dates required if capacity exists to provide for adequate safety, rehabilitation programming, and efficient court processing for the affected persons during the transition period. - Requires the Office of Juvenile Justice to monitor and report annually to the Governor and relevant legislative committees on counties' progress and readiness to move forward to full implementation. - Retains legislation extending juvenile court jurisdiction to age 25 years for the purposes of sentencing, and raises the maximum age of confinement in Juvenile Rehabilitation through age 21 years for juveniles adjudicated in juvenile court for crimes committed at age 18 and through age 22 years for juveniles adjudicated in juvenile court for crimes committed at age 19. - Establishes that once proceedings have been filed under the juvenile court's jurisdiction, the proceedings shall remain under the jurisdiction of the juvenile court or Department of Children, Youth, and Families until the judgment expires